 Pattern.
 Tension.
 Risk.
 Belief.
 A call that covers all four produces five to ten story seeds, which is more than enough for a month of posts and a sales narrative that sounds like the founder.

-What to do with the answers
+What do you do with the answers?

 If you try the seven on yourself, do it with a recorder running and a second person asking them.
 The founder cannot be both interviewer and interviewed at the same time.
 That is the point of why the framework exists.